dotnet/docs-maui/docs/whats-new/dotnet-9.md

 ## Upgrade from .NET 8 to .NET 9

-To upgrade your .NET MAUI projects from .NET 8 to .NET 9, first install .NET 9 and the .NET MAUI workload with [Visual Studio 17.12+](https://visualstudio.microsoft.com/vs/), with [Visual Studio Code and the .NET MAUI extension and .NET and the .NET MAUI workloads](~/get-started/installation.md?tabs=visual-studio-code), or with the [standalone installer](https://dotnet.microsoft.com/en-us/download/dotnet/9.0) and the `dotnet workload install maui` command.
+To upgrade your .NET MAUI projects from .NET 8 to .NET 9, first install .NET 9 and the .NET MAUI workload with [Visual Studio 17.12+](https://visualstudio.microsoft.com/vs/), or with [Visual Studio Code and the .NET MAUI extension and .NET and the .NET MAUI workloads](~/get-started/installation.md?tabs=visual-studio-code), or with the [standalone installer](https://dotnet.microsoft.com/en-us/download/dotnet/9.0) and the `dotnet workload install maui` command.

 ### Update project file

-To update your .NET MAUI app to .NET 9 open the app's project file (*.csproj*) and change the Target Framework Monikers (TFMs) from 8 to 9.
+To update your .NET MAUI app from .NET 8 to .NET 9 open the app's project file (*.csproj*) and change the Target Framework Monikers (TFMs) from 8 to 9.
 If you're using a TFM such as `net8.0-ios15.2` be sure to match the platform version or remove it entirely.
 The following example shows the TFMs for a .NET 8 project:

 ```xml
 <TargetFrameworks>net8.0-android;net8.0-ios;net8.0-maccatalyst;net8.0-tizen</TargetFrameworks>